nineteendo/tetris4karchive/README.md

 # Tetris 4K archive

-This is an incomplete list of Tetris programs smaller than 4 KiB (4096 B), feel free to contribute.
+This is an incomplete list of Tetris programs smaller than 4 KiB (4096 B), feel free to [contribute on GitHub](https://github.com/nineteendo/tetris4karchive).

 ## 1. Disclaimer